-There were no changes to the composition of the Board of Directors for the year under review.
+No new directors were appointed to the Board of Directors during the year.

 Role and responsibilities of the Board

 The Board is the focal point for corporate governance.
 It is responsible to shareholders and stakeholders for sustainable performance of the Company.
 In directing the Group, the Board exercises leadership, integrity and judgment based on fairness, accountability, responsibility and transparency, directed to achieve the ongoing prosperity of the Group.